tobybessant/ModelLoader/README.md

 * Asking for a new model
 * Handling errors

-### File Readers
+### File Loaders
-File readers manage the translation of a given model's file representation into a format that OpenGL can accept and render.
-The readers comply to a standard format, only altering how they read the files data based on its format (.obj / .dae).
-To do this, an abstract `FileReader` class exists to govern high-level consistency.
+File loaders manage the translation of a given model's file representation into a format that OpenGL can accept and render.
+The loaders comply to a standard format, only altering how they read & load the files data based on its format (.obj / .dae).
+To do this, an abstract `ILoader` class exists to govern high-level interactions.

-#### FileReader
+#### ILoader
-`FileReader` is an abstract class with little implementation that's primary purpose is to ensure the high-level interactions are consistent across readers.
+`ILoader` is an abstract class with little implementation that's primary purpose is to ensure the high-level interactions are consistent across readers.
 Some shared functionality such as `verifyFile()` and `getDirectory()` do exist as helper-functions, but `virtual void parse()` provides an interface through which derived classes can perform the data translation.

-#### ObjReader

-#### DaeReader